 Google Facing New US FTC Scrutiny Over Privacy

-Consumer advocates have filed a complaint with the Federal Trade Commission charging that Google violated user privacy through a policy change that gives the company more leeway to build profiles of people as they browse the web and use Google services.
+Consumer advocates have filed a complaint with the Federal Trade Commission charging that violated user google facing privacy through a policy change that gives the company more leeway to build profiles of people as they browse ftc scrutiny for the web and use Google services.

 The result, the groups say, allows for the gathering of more comprehensive information on most people who use the web.

 The changes, which were activated if users opted in when provoked by a query, were widely covered by tech oriented news sites at the time.